tonygermano/webswing-mirror/documentation/docs/server/install.md

 ## Starting on Windows

-If you are using the Windows operating system, you can use the `start.bat` script, which executes the following command:
+If you are using the Windows operating system, you can use the `webswing.bat` script, which executes the following command:

 ```
 java -jar webswing-server.war -j jetty.properties